 Dr. Hans-Peter Fischer is a member of the board of trustees of Familienbildungsstätte der Ev. in Wolfsburg, Germany, and a member of the issuers group of Deutsches Aktieninstitut.

-Marianne Heiß, Chief Financial Officer of BBDO Group Germany GmbH
+Marianne Heiß, CEO of BBDO Group Germany GmbH

 Marianne Heiß has been a member of the Supervisory Board of Volkswagen AG since 14 February 2018.